yclas/documentation/2013-08-12-how-to-add-categories.md

 One of the frequently asked questions is **how to add categories** and **manage them**.
 In this blog post you'll find an answer to this question and step by step manual.

+**Warning:** _We do not recommend adding more than 100 categories if you use shared hosting.
+Otherwise, your website will work very slow._

 #### **How to add new categories?**

   * **Quick method:**